mikegratton/LetsTalk/README.md

 ## Request/Reply

 In request/reply, a service is defined by a string name, a request type, and a reply type.
 Let's Talk automatically generates topics for the request and reply from this information.

-The server side, the one providing the service, registers a callback to perform the service work.
+The server side, the one providing the service, has two forms: a "push" form that uses a callback and a "pull" form giving you more control.

+The push form calls a callback on a special worker thread to perform the service work.
 Callbacks take the form
 ```cpp
 auto myCallback = [](MyRequestType const& i_request) -> MyReplyType { /* ... */ };